 Toyota Auris history

 There were two generations of Toyota Auris, and both were manufactured in the UK at our plant in Burnaston, Derbyshire.
-The first generation was built from 2007 to 2012, while the second replaced it 2012 and was sold up until 2018.
-Both models were based on a platform that was also used by cars such as the third and fourth-generation RAV4, the Avensis saloon, the third generation Prius and even the Lexus CT, which was sold in the UK up until October 2020.
+The first generation was built from 2007 to 2012, while the second replaced it in 2012 and was sold up until 2018.
+Both models were based on a platform that was also used by cars such as the third and fourth-generation RAV4, the Avensis saloon, the third-generation Prius and even the Lexus CT, which was sold in the UK up until October 2020.
 The Auris was also sold across the globe, but while the name was used in Europe, it was called the Toyota Blade in Japan, the Scion iM in North America and in Australia it kept the Toyota Corolla name.

 Another big change for the second generation was the arrival of the Auris Touring Sports estate, which offered even greater practicality than the hatchback.
-Engines were largely the same for the estate version, including the option of hybrid drive.
+Engines were largely the same for the estate version, including the option of a hybrid drive.